 Typically, you should expect/ask for the following to be covered…

 Structural Issues – This includes cracks in the foundation and other things that can turn into much larger problems.
 Some settling is common and can be seen in small cracks around doors and windows.
 However, if the doors are all misaligned and there are significant cracks throughout, it might be a sign of a bigger issue.

 Code Violations – A licensed home inspector does not enforce the code, nor are they required to stay up to date on the continuously changing rules.
 However, they can determine if there is a safety concern.
-You should also be suspicious if there are any discrepancies in the listing.
-For example, if the county lists a home with three bedrooms, but when you view the house, there are four.
+You should also be suspicious if the county lists a home with say 3 bedrooms, but when you view the house, there is 4.
 This likely means the proper permits were not pulled during construction.

 Electric – Electricity is a requirement to live in the house.
 If there are any electrical problems, they should be resolved before the sale is final.

-AC/Heat – Air Conditioning and heat is another major necessity, especially in certain climates!
-Issues with the functionality should be addressed and taken care of.
+AC/Heat – Air Conditioning and heat is another major necessity (especially in certain climates!)
+And issues with the functionality should be addressed and taken care of.

-Plumbing – This is another big issue that the seller should take care of before move-in.
+Plumbing – This is another biggie that the seller should take care of before move-in.
 Plumbing problems can lead to much greater damage down the road.

 Pests – Any termite, rodent or other pest problem should be taken care of before moving in.
 Most reasonable sellers will agree to this!

 Cosmetic Flaws – While a good seller will take care of paint, carpets and a missing baseboard, you can’t expect a seller to fix these things after the house has been put on the market.
 These items will fall on the seller to fix.